basxto/asxxxx/readme.txt

 also  supports  object   files  created  with  V4.xx  and  V3.xx assemblers.
-The assemblers and linker have  been  tested  using Linux  and  DJGPP,  Cygwin,  Symantec C/C++ V7.2, Turbo C++ 3.0, Open Watcom V1.9,  VC6,  Visual Studio 2005,  and  Visual Studio 2010.
+The assemblers and linker have  been  tested  using Linux  and  DJGPP,  Cygwin,  Symantec C/C++ V7.2, Turbo C++ 3.0, Open Watcom V1.9, VC6,  Visual Studio 2005,  Visual Studio 2010, and Visual Studio 2013.
 Complete source code and  documentation for  the   assemblers  and   linker   is   included   with   the distribution.
 Additionally, test code  for  each assembler  and several microprocessor monitors (ASSIST05  for the  6805, MONDEB and  ASSIST09  for the 6809, and  BUFFALO 2.5  for the 6811) are included  as  working examples  of use of these assemblers.

-asxv5p00.zip	ASxxxx and ASlink V5.00 Zipped
-u06500.zip	ASxxxx and ASlink Update to V05.06 Zipped
+asxv5p10.zip	ASxxxx and ASlink V5.10 Zipped

 	MS-DOS:
-	Windows:	unzip asxv5p00.zip
+	Windows:	unzip asxv5p10.zip
-			unzip u06500.zip	or
-			pkunzip -d asxv5p00.zip
+			pkunzip -d asxv5p10.zip
-			pkunzup -d u06500.zip
 			unzips and restores directory structure

-	Linux:		unzip -L -a asxv5p00.zip
+	Linux:		unzip -L -a asxv5p10.zip
-			unzip -L -a u06500.zip
 			unzips to lower-case names and converts ascii files to \n from \r\n form.